2016 Hoboken train crash: Background

-Accident
+Crash

 Pascack Valley Line train #1614 left the Spring Valley station in Spring Valley, New York, at 7:23 a.m.
 EDT, bound for Hoboken.
 Entering the Hoboken terminal around 8:45 a.m., the train went over the bumper block and through the rail concourse, coming to rest at the wall right before the station's waiting area.
 The cab car sustained major structural damage.

 One witness reported that the train "never slowed down" as it entered the station, which is located at the end of the line.

 The train involved in the crash reportedly did not have an automatic brake system using positive train control (PTC), which is used to slow the train in case the engineer does not apply the brake in time.
 It is unclear whether PTC would have prevented the crash.

 Train #1614 consisted of four NJ Transit Comet V passenger cars (cab car #6036 and 3 coaches) and one NJT GP40PH-2B locomotive (#4214).
-Train #1614 was a local, making all stops on the Pascack Valley Line.
+Train #1614 was a local service, making all stops on the Pascack Valley Line.
 Comet V Cab Car #6036 was leading the train at the time of the accident, with locomotive #4214 pushing from the rear.